stuartsimonsen/Beautiful-Web-Design/README.md

 # Advanced_CSS

-CSSNext CSS Grid by Cloning beautiful websites and layouts.
+CSSNext and CSS Grid by Cloning beautiful websites and layouts.

 ## To Clone: